 The What We Heard report from Phase II showed that 71% of respondents support modest tax and fare increases to expand services, such as more buses, longer hours and Sunday operations.

 The next step for COLT is a hybrid model of fixed routes and on-demand service.
-On October 15, Administration will present different service scenarios based on your feedback and their budget impacts to Council.
+On October 15, Administration presented different service scenarios based on your feedback and their budget impacts to Council.
+Council has directed Administration to come back with their proposal during budget deliberations.
 Once Council approves a direction, a detailed service design and implementation plan will be developed as part of the draft budget.

 About the Public Transit Study